qnm/site/_help/troubleshooting.md

 ## My app deployed but I cannot access it

-Run `convox apps info` to find the load balancer endpoints for your application.
+Run `convox services` to find the load balancer endpoints for your application.

 Run `convox ps` to determine if your application is booting successfully.